PartialLogo

 But, just as Mahony had the gavel raised, Joorabchian, with near perfect theatrical timing, slowly turned towards the rostrum then paused momentarily before delivering yet another 100,000gns play.
 The pair exchanged two more six-figure raises, but when Godolphin pushed the price to 2,900,000gns, Joorabchian conceded defeat with a rueful shake of the head.

-• Catch all the news as it happens from the Tattersalls Book 1 Sale with Kitty Trice's live blog
+• Recap: relive all the news as it happened from the Tattersalls Book 1 Sale with Kitty Trice's live blog and check back in from 10.30am Thursday morning for all the latest on the third and final day

 The seven-figure sales smash hit is the latest chapter in what has been a remarkable story for O’Callaghan.
 He purchased the dam, the Listed-placed Kodiac mare Futoon, from the December Mares Sale in 2017 at a cost of 100,000gns.
 She has since bred five foals, all by Dark Angel.
 The first of her brood is the Mill Reef Stakes winner Wings Of War, while her second is Charyn, who was purchased by Nurlan Bizakov’s Sumbe operation for 250,000gns at Book 2 in 2021.